Ricktor0/Ricktor0/README.md

 # Hi there, I'm Vikram Sharma! 👋

 ## About Me
-I'm currently working on some cool stuff and learning Python along with various offensive security tools.
+I'm currently learning Python along with various offensive security tools.
 I love exploring new technologies and enhancing my skills in the field of cybersecurity.

 ## 🌱 Currently Learning
 - Python